Quantifying non-classicality with local unitary operations: Introduction

 \textbf{(D)} In Sec.~\ref{scn:discord}, we show that $D(\rho)$ is a \emph{faithful} non-classicality measure, i.e. it achieves a value of zero if and only if $\rho$ is classically correlated in $\spa{A}$.
 To prove this, we first derive a new characterization of states with zero quantum discord based on the correlation matrix of $\rho$.
 We then show that the states achieving $D(\rho)=0$ can be characterized in the same way.
 More generally, by extending our scheme to allow the eigenvalues of $\UA$ to have multiplicity at most $k$, we prove a state is undisturbed under $\UA$ if and only if there exists a projective measurement on $\spa{A}$ of rank at most $k$ acting invariantly on the state (Thm.~\ref{thm:gendiscequiv}).
 This reproduces in a simple fashion a result of Ref.~\cite{MAGGDI11} regarding entanglement quantification in the pure state setting.
-Based on this equivalence between disturbance under local unitary operations and local projective measurements, we propose a generalized definition of the quantum discord at the end of Sec.~\ref{scn:discord}.\\
+Based on this equivalence between disturbance under local unitary operations and local projective measurements, we propose a generalized definition of the quantum discord at the end of Sec.~\ref{scn:discord}.
+In terms of previous work, we note that unlike $D(\rho)$, the Fu distance is not a faithful non-classicality measure~\cite{DG08}.
+Alternative characterizations of zero discord states have been given in~\cite{ollivier01a,DVB10,D10}. \\

-\textbf{(E)} Finally, we characterize the set of maximally non-classical, yet separable, two-qubit $\rho$ according to $D(\rho)$ (and hence according to the geometric discord) (Sec.~\ref{scn:maxnc}).